PHPCSStandards/PHPCSStandards.github.io/wiki/Customisable-Sniff-Properties.md

 -------------- | ---- | ------- | --------------
 ignoreComments | bool | false   | 1.4.0

-> Note: The `ignoreComments` property is inhertied from the AbstractPattern sniff.
+> Note: The `ignoreComments` property is inherited from the AbstractPattern sniff.

 This sniff verifies that functions declarations match a specific pattern of whitespace and bracket placement.
 By default, comments placed within the function declaration will generate an error, but the sniff can be told to ignore comments by setting the `ignoreComments` property to `true`.